Insider, a new software unicorn plans to invest in Mexico

 MORE IN THIS SECTION

-The platform that offers SaaS services (software as a service) and is considered a leader in personalized and multichannel customer experiences, announced at the beginning of the month that it had obtained $121 million through a Series D investment round led by important firms such as Qatar Investment Authority, Sequoia Capital, Riverwood Capital, 212, Wamda Capital, Esas Private Equity and Endeavor Catalyst.
+The platform Insider, which offers SaaS services (software as a service) and is considered a leader in personalized and multi-channel customer experiences, announced at the beginning of the month that it had obtained $121 million through a Series D investment round led by important firms like Qatar Investment Authority, Sequoia Capital, Riverwood Capital, 212, Wamda Capital, Esas Private Equity and Endeavor Catalyst.

-After this successful round, the firm of Turkish origin reached a valuation of $1.22 billion, which allowed it to achieve unicorn status.
-With this significant injection of capital, the company thus begins its rapid global expansion process while working to improve the company's core technology and scale towards global investments in sales and marketing.
+After the successful round, the firm of Turkish origin reached a valuation of $1.22 billion, which allowed it to achieve unicorn status.
+With this significant injection of capital, the company now begins its rapid global expansion while also working to improve the company's core technology and scale towards global investments in sales and marketing.

 Unicorn status unlocked!— Insider (@useinsider) March 8, 2022